judy2254/kwk-l1-find-missing-pet-kwk-students-l1-nash-072318/README.md

 As a refresher, here's a list of commands to help you with this task:

-`pwd` print working directory - shows you where you are
+`pwd` print working direlsctory - shows you where you are

 `cd ..` change your current directory to the parent (one above it)